Opeezy/module-study/README.md

 ### Notes

+- Use `git pull origin main` to sync your local repo with the one on GitHub

 - `git status` will inform you of any changes made in local repo

 - `git add` will stage files for commit.
 Use `git add -A` to stage all files or use `git add <filename>` to stage a single file

 - `git commit -m "your message"` will commit your changes after you have used `git add`.
 Make sure to write a descriptive message for your commits.

+- `git push` will push your commits to your GitHub repo.

 ## 🏗️ HTML